rikimbili/multithreaded-sorting-algorithms/README.md

 ## Building and Running

-To build the project, run `cmake . && make && ./multithreaded_sorting_algorithms`.
+To build and run the project, run `cmake . && make && ./multithreaded_sorting_algorithms`